 In October 2010, we entered into a loan and security agreement with Oxford Finance LLC, or Oxford.
-We refer to this loan agreement, as amended from time to time, as the Loan Agreement.
-Under the Loan Agreement, we had \$20.0 million in principal outstanding indebtedness as of June 30, 2013 and December 31, 2012.
+We refer to this loan agreement, as amended, as the Loan Agreement.
+Under the Loan Agreement, we had \$20.0 million in principal outstanding indebtedness as of September 30, 2013 and December 31, 2012.
+In connection with the Loan Agreement, we agreed to pay Oxford a final payment fee of \$1.4 million, which we recorded as a discount on the outstanding debt.
 Interest accrues at a fixed annual rate of 9.25%.
 The Loan Agreement provides for interest-only payments through December 31, 2013.
 Beginning on January 1, 2014, payments of principal and interest are payable for 36 months, in arrears.
-All unpaid principal and accrued and unpaid interest are due and payable on the maturity date, December 1, 2016.
-As security for our obligations under the Oxford agreement, we granted Oxford a security interest in substantially all of our assets, excluding intellectual property.
-As of June 30, 2013, the remaining unamortized discount and debt issuance costs associated with the debt were \$1.2 million and \$142,000, respectively.
+All unpaid principal, the final exit fee, and accrued and unpaid interest are due and payable on the maturity date, December 1, 2016.
+As security for our obligations under the Loan Agreement, we granted Oxford a security interest in substantially all of our assets, excluding intellectual property.
+As of September 30, 2013, the remaining unamortized discount and debt issuance costs associated with the debt were \$1.1 million and \$128,000, respectively.